 Some conveyancing solicitors in Hove offer their services on an hourly rate and other firms will work for a fixed fee.

 Your expert solicitor will work on a fixed legal fee basis, with no nasty surprises.
 Your conveyancing quote will set out exactly what the fees and disbursements will be when your sale or purchase completes.

-If, for whatever reason, your sale or purchase does not go ahead, you have the peace of mind of our No Move, No Fee guarantee.
+If, for whatever reason, your sale or purchase does not go ahead, you have the peace of mind of a No Move, No Fee guarantee.